secretsciencelab/secretcampfire/README.md

 ## How to get an official *secret campfire* blog

 For an official blog on `secretcampfire.com`, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com).
-As a special introductory offer, we'll set up your blog for you and give you free lifetime hosting for just $5.
+As a special introductory offer, we'll set up your blog and give you free lifetime hosting for just $5.
 Hurry before your favorite blog name gets taken by someone else.

 ## How to set up your own free *secret campfire* blog